top of page

 Mt Stirling

-Day 1 – Forest Climb & Alpine Transition
+Day 1 – Forest Climb & Summit

-Approx. 11–13 km | Moderate
+Approx. 7km | Moderate

 Day one begins with a steady climb through forested alpine tracks, gradually gaining elevation as we make our way toward the upper reaches of Mount Stirling.